How To Get Rid Of Whiteheads – A Practical Guide

 Another thing you need to do to evade white heads is to exfoliate, exfoliate, exfoliate!
-Getting rid of your dead skin cells is an excellent way to prevent them from getting stuck in your pores.
+Getting rid of your dead skin cells2 is an excellent way to prevent them from getting stuck in your pores.
 Duh.
 Do this several times a week as opposed to every day, so that you don’t end up removing too thick of a layer of your skin and thus needlessly exposing it to external factors.
-Likewise, use a mild scrub and don’t rub too hard.
+Likewise, use a mild scrub and don’t rub too hard3.
 Also, always wear sunscreen to protect your complexion.
 Make sure that you are using the right sunscreen for your skin type and for the area on which you are applying it.

 Your hair routine matters, too.
 Make sure that your hair is cleaned on a regular basis because the longer and the dirtier your hair is, the more oil your body will produce to care for it.

 If you just got your first batch of whiteheads, your first instinct may be to look for commercial products that can help you.
 Resist the temptation to stock up on these (this will only dry up your face) and try them out one by one.
 Choose wisely and pick a product that suits you best – it might take weeks or longer until you begin to sense its healing properties.